robertdebock/ansible-role-haveged/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-haveged.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-haveged)

-Provides haveged, a quick entropy provider for Tomcat, for your system.
+The purpose of this role is to install and configure haveged on your system.

 Example Playbook
 ----------------